 Criteria JORC Code Explanation Commentary Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plane view of drill hole collar locations and appropriate sectional views.
 Appropriate map and plan view are included in this announcement.
 Balanced Reporting Where comprehensive reporting of all Exploration Results is not practical, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
-A representative summary of low and high grade results is contained within this announcement.
-Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observation; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Historical drill results are included in this announcement as an image (Figure 1).
-These results are the subject of previous announcements to the ASX.
-The interpretation of the geological observations shown in Figure 2 is subject to possible change as new information is gathered.
+No results are contained within this announcement.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observation; geophysical survey results; geochemical survey results; bulk samples - size and No historical drill results are included in this announcement.
+Previous results are the subject of previous announcements to the ASX. method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+The interpretation of the geological observations shown in Figures 2 and 3 are subject to possible change as new information is gathered.
 No geochemical surveys, bulk sampling, metallurgical, mineralogical or geotechnical assessments were undertaken.
 Further Work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large - scale step - out drilling).
 A combination of reverse circulation and diamond drilling is planned, followed by possible additional ground geophysical surveys depending on the results of the drilling.
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 The plan included shows the possible extent of mineralisation based on geological observations and previous assay results.
-Future drilling is planned west of the pit to obtain down dip extensions to the ore bodies.
+Future drilling is planned north of the pit to obtain strike extensions to the ore bodies.